Fruchtzwerg94/PlantUmlViewer/README.md

 ## Features
 * Official and full PlantUML syntax
-* Multiple diagrams per document supported
+* Multiple diagrams and pages per document supported
 * Dockable panel to show the generated PlantUML diagrams
 * Zoomable diagrams
 * Export of diagrams as PNG or SVG